 In May, Summer described the relationship between herself and Tom Chamber as “almost brother and sister like”.
 She enthusiastically told me how well the two of them get along.
 Happily, this ease with each other has seamlessly translated to the stage.

 Ricardo Afonso and Stephen Boswell provided much amusement as Alberto Beddini (an effervescent Italian dressmaker and potential aficionado for Dale) and Bates (Horace’s hilarious valet).

-Movie classics ‘Cheek to Cheek’; ‘Isn’t It a Lovely Day to be Caught in the Rain’; ‘Top Hat, White Tie and Tails’ stood out among the musical numbers, as did the additional interpolated routines for ‘Let’s Face the Music and Dance’; ‘I’m Putting All My Eggs in One Basket’ and ‘Gentlemen Prefer Blondes’.
+Movie classics ‘Cheek To Cheek‘; ‘Isn’t It A Lovely Day To Be Caught In The Rain’ and ‘Top Hat, White Tie and Tails’ stood out among the musical numbers.
+But so did the additional interpolated routines for ‘Let’s Face the Music and Dance’; ‘I’m Putting All My Eggs In One Basket’ and ‘Gentlemen Prefer Blondes’.

 The Ensemble performers lit up the stage with a variety of parts and a range of dance styles.
 Every artist delivered an impeccably accomplished performance.
 Stunning scenery and lavish costumes combine with the obvious talents of the cast to make this production a must-see.

-After a two-week stint at Milton Keynes Theatre, the Company will embark on a 17-week UK tour prior to an anticipated West End transfer in Spring 2012.
-Having had a thoroughly enjoyable evening, I recommend booking your tickets now.
+After a two-week stint at Milton Keynes Theatre, the Top Hat company will embark on a seventeen-week UK tour prior to an anticipated West End transfer in Spring 2012.
+I recommend booking your tickets now.